 History

-Founded by Pulitzer Prize-winning author and Harvard psychiatrist Dr. John E. Mack and renowned psychiatrist/historian Dr. Robert J. Lifton, the Center grew out of the activities of a group of physicians, academics and educators who were studying the psychological aspects of the arms race.
+Founded by Pulitzer Prize-winning author and Harvard psychiatrist Dr. John E. Mack and psychiatrist / historian Dr. Robert J. Lifton, the organization grew out of the activities of a group of physicians, academics and educators who were studying “the psychological, historical and political complexities that maintain and perpetuate nuclear weapons as instruments of policy.”

-At the time of its inception, the Center was an affiliate of the Harvard Medical School, and the work took the form of research projects and conferences.
+At the time of its inception, it was an affiliate of the Harvard Medical School, and the work took the form of research projects and conferences.
+After a brief flirtation with being known as the “Center for the Study of Human Continuity”, it became the more perfunctory-titled “Nuclear Psychology Program”.

-As its activities expanded it became, in 1986, an independent 501c3 organization.
+As its activities expanded it became, in 1986, an independent 501c3 organization, renamed the Center for Psychological Studies in the Nuclear Age.

 A statement of purpose written in 1985 declared, “As sociologists, social psychologists, mental health professionals, and anthropologists the distinct contribution we can make is the development of insights and methods for bringing about shifts in awareness that can result in individual and group behaviors which are life preserving rather than life threatening.”